lotusnprod/lotus-manuscript/manuscript.md

 ## Acknowledgments {.page_break_before}

-JLW and PMA are thankful to the Swiss National Science Foundation for supporting part of this project through the SNF Sinergia grant CRSII5_189921.
+AR, JLW and PMA are thankful to the Swiss National Science Foundation for supporting part of this project through the SNF Sinergia grant CRSII5_189921.
 JB and AR are really thankful to JetBrains for the Free educational license of IntelliJ and the excellent support received on Youtrack.
 JB, JGG, and GFP gratefully acknowledge the support of this work by grant U41 AT008706 and supplemental funding to P50 AT000155 from NCCIH and ODS of the NIH.
 MS and CS are supported by the German Research Foundation within the framework ChemBioSys (Project-ID 239748522, SFB 1127).